 A tax lien is a statutory lien created under Maine law that attaches to property when taxes are not paid by their due date.
 It gives municipalities and Maine Revenue Services a legal right to the property as security for unpaid taxes.
 Once recorded, the lien restricts ownership rights until the balance, including interest, fees, and other costs, is paid in full.

 Tax liens can attach to various types of property, including homes, land, motor vehicles, and business equipment.
 The existence of a lien prevents the owner from selling, refinancing, or transferring property until the debt is fully resolved.
-Interest continues to accumulate throughout the lien period, and the public filing may negatively affect credit scores or borrowing potential.
+Interest continues to accumulate throughout the lien period, and the public filing may complicate title, refinancing, property transfers, and lender underwriting, even though tax liens no longer appear on consumer credit reports.

 Municipal tax liens remain in effect for eighteen months, during which the taxpayer may redeem the property by paying the full balance owed.
 If the balance remains unpaid after the redemption period, the municipality acquires the property as tax-acquired real estate.
 State tax liens last ten years and may be renewed if the balance remains outstanding.
 Both remain legally enforceable until the full debt, including accrued interest and fees, is cleared.